thephpleague/flysystem/v2/whats-is-new.md

 ## Custom mime-type detection

 In V1, looking up mime-types could give performance penalties.
-In V2, this components was extracted into its own package called `league/mime-type-detection`.
+In V2, this component was extracted into its own package called `league/mime-type-detection`.
 This package allows you to control how a mime-type is resolved for a path + file contents combination.
 This package is shipped by default with Flysystem.

 ## Customizable visibility conversion

-All adapter now provide their own interface to convert visibility input and configuration options to their implementation specific permissions.
+All adapters now provide their own interface to convert visibility input and configuration options to their implementation specific permissions.
 This gives you fine-grained control over your security settings.